anasokda1000-maker/Group-activity-recognition/README.md

 ## Ablation
 Since the hierarchical model is complicated wtih a lot of extentions each one has its own effect on the performance we start with a simple baseline showing its result and then extending the architecture step by step making another baselines to demonstarte each extention effect and to have a better insight of the perforamnce difference between the proposed model and the baselines as it was proposed in the paper.

-### B3) Fine-tuned Person Classification: This baseline is similar to the previous baseline with one distinction.
-The
+### B3) Fine-tuned Person Classification:
-resnet50 model on each player is fine-tuned to recognize person-level actions.
+ResNet50 model on each player is fine-tuned to recognize person-level actions.
 Then, fc7 is pooled over all players to recognize group activities in a scene without any finetuning of the resnet50 model.
 The rationale behind this baseline is to examine a scenario